isi-usc-edu/building-upon-the-earthcube-community/index.md

     section_id: about
     title: Building Upon the EarthCube Community
     text: >+
-      We welcome those interested in the intersecton between cyberinfrastructure and geoscieces to join us in Marina Del Rey, CA on June 27-28 2023.
+      We welcome those interested in the intersecton between cyberinfrastructure and geosciences to join us in Marina Del Rey, CA on June 27-28 2023.

       For nearly a decade, the EarthCube community has been transforming the conduct of geosciences research by developing and maintaining a well-connected and facile environment that improves access, sharing, visualization, and analysis of data and related resources to foster a better understanding of our complex and changing planet.
 This workshop builds on previous Annual Meetings, allowing the community to catalize around new opportunities at the frontier of geosciences and cyberinfrastructure.